shelltar/acc/README.md

 One can override the default lists of max charging current/voltage control files by copying `acc/ctrl-files.sh` to `/data/adb/vr25/acc-data/plugins/` and modifying it accordingly.
 Note that default limits must be restored prior to that to avoid the need for a system reboot.
-Reminder: a daemon restart is required to load new/modified plugins.
+Reminder: A daemon restart is required to load new/modified plugins.

 ### Diagnostics/Logs